200 Motels: Production

 Principal scenes of 200 Motels, including the Royal Philharmonic Orchestra, were filmed in a week at Pinewood Studios outside London, and featured The Mothers of Invention, The Royal Philharmonic Orchestra, Ringo Starr, Theodore Bikel, and Keith Moon.
 Tensions between Zappa and several cast and crew members arose before and during shooting.
 However, director Tony Palmer (on his 2009 reissue of 200 Motels) claims that all elements of the script derived from Zappa's trunk's worth of material were completed during production.
-It was the first feature film photographed on videotape and transferred to 35 mm film utilizing a Technicolor film printer utilized by the BBC.
+It was the first feature film photographed on videotape and transferred to 35 mm film, a process that allowed for novel visual effects.

 Release and reception

 United Artists' press kit for the film stated "For the audience that already knows and appreciates THE MOTHERS, [it] will provide a logical extension of our concerts and recordings."
 The film premiere was shown at Doheny Plaza Theater in Hollywood, California to mixed reviews.
 200 Motels currently holds a 57% rating on Rotten Tomatoes based on seven reviews.
 Roger Ebert gave the film three stars out of four, saying that the film; "is a joyous, fanatic, slightly weird experiment in the uses of the color videotape process", and also stating; "It assaults the mind with everything on hand".